 Firstly, having a crown replacement or tooth bridging procedures greatly affect the way you look.
 Secondly, and more importantly, such procedures prevent the buildup of plaque and dental diseases.
 Here’s what happens:

 - The gap affects the bite, causing adjacent teeth to lean toward the gap.
 This affects the alignment of the upper and lower jaw, thereby the bite is modified.

 - Because of this, the food particles will get packed into the gap, leading to gum diseases, plaque formation and tooth decay.

 Dental bridges cover the space between the missing teeth literally.
 They replace either one or more than on missing teeth.
 Bridges are generally composed for either two or more crowns which are placed in between the anchoring teeth (adjacent natural teeth).
 The false teeth, called the pontics, can be made of porcelain, ceramic, gold or any other alloy.
 Ceramic and porcelain teeth can be made to resemble the color of your original teeth.

-People require crown treatments for following purposes:
+People require crown treatments for the following purposes:

-- Restoring broken tooth and cavities
+- Restoring broken teeth and cavities

 - Attaching bridges

 - Covering teeth that have undergone root canal treatments